sferrini/Swift-Community-Best-Practices/README.markdown

 }
 ```

-The Swift runtime will make sure that singleton is created and accessed in a a thread-safe manner.
+The Swift runtime will make sure that the singleton is created and accessed in a thread-safe manner.

 Singletons should generally just be named "sharedInstance" unless you have a compelling reason to name it otherwise